lewisl9029/rfcs/text/0000-anonymous-components.md

 Does this pattern pose any implications for concurrent mode and/or server components that I may have missed?

-## Opportunity as a distinct primitive

-Are there ways to implement this as a distinct first-class primitive (rather than just a regular userland component) that can work around edge cases like the one below, and potentially have performance/debugging benefits over the userland version?
+## Branching between top-level anonymous components

+As mentioned in [an earlier section](#an-unintuitive-edge-case), using the pattern can result in bugs and exceptions when two branches of a component render an anoymous component at the to level like the example below:

 ```js
 isOpen
   ? anonymous(() => useMemo(() => "yes", []))
   : anonymous(() => useMemo(() => "no", []))
 ```

+The current workaround offered involves relying on the user to supply a different key between branches to make React recognize that these branches need to be treated as different components to be unmounted/remounted in subsequent renders, which is definitely not ideal since it is much too reliant on human diligence and thus very error prone.

+One obvious solution is to add an auto-fixable linting rule to detect these cases and reminder users to supply keys to each branch.

+Though the solution I'm personally more interested in exploring in the longer term involves potentially implementing the Anonymous component as a distinct first-class primitive (rather than just a regular userland component) that React can treat differently in its reconciliation process in order to work around edge cases like this.
+In the process, we may discover opportunities to further improve performance and/or debugging experience over the userland version.

 ## Use cases outside of hooks